shridharmanitripathi/react-native-custom-dropdown-select/README.md

 ### Prerequisites

-In order to use this package with a react antive app you will need the development environment configured for react native i.e., Node, the React Native command line interface, a JDK, and Android Studio.
+In order to use this package with a react native app you will need the development environment configured for react native i.e., Node, the React Native command line interface, a JDK, and Android Studio.

 ### Installation & Setup instructions for Functional components: